joseph-lozano/phoenix_react_template/README.md

 Run `./rename.sh` to rename your project.
 You can then remove `{:rename_project, "~> 0.1.0", only: :dev}` from your `mix.exs` file, and delete the renaming script.

+## Using something other than Vite

+- Create a backup of `assets/vite.config.js`
+- `rm -rf assets/`
+- `npm create vite assets/` and select your framework
+- Add back in the vite.config.js, possibly changing the plugin to the apprpriate one
+- The Phoenix watcher assumes the dev server is run with `npm run dev`.
+Change config/dev.exs if that is not true
+- You may also need to update the Dockerfile

 ### Credits

 A lot of the CI work was taken from Felt's [Ultimate Elixir CI](https://github.com/felt/ultimate-elixir-ci).